gomorpheus/morpheus-apidoc/source/includes/_monitoring.md

 # Monitoring

-The Monitoring API endpoints provide the management of monitoring Checks, Check Groups, Check Apps, Incidents, Contacts, and Alerts.
+The Monitoring API endpoints provide the management of monitoring Logs, Checks, Check Groups, Check Apps, Incidents, Contacts, and Alerts.